AdobeDocs/commerce-cloud-service.en/help/cloud-guide/routes/redirects.md

     to: http://www.{default}/
 ```

+Import note: ece-tools may have trouble configuring URL routes in core_config_data tables if the `http://{default}/:` is not of type upstream.

 ## Partial-route redirects

 In the `.magento/routes.yaml` file, you can add partial redirect rules to existing routes based on pattern matching: